How to Share the Gospel With a Satanist

-Those who trust in Christ alone as their only hope of salvation spend eternity in heaven; those who reject Christ spend an eternity in hell.
+Those who trust in Christ alone as their only hope of salvation will spend eternity in heaven; those who reject Christ will spend an eternity in hell.
 (John 5:24-30; Revelation 20:11-15).

 Things to Remember

-- Sid is not waiting around for someone to share the gospel with him, so you will need to approach him with an incredible amount of love and patience.
-One way you can show this is to see past the 'shock value' lifestyle of Sid to the hurting and trapped individual underneath.
+- A Satanist is not waiting around for someone to share the gospel with them, so you will need to approach them with an incredible amount of love and patience.
+One way you can show this is to see past their ‘shock value’ lifestyle to the hurting and trapped individual underneath.

 - You should always pray when witnessing to anyone, but this scenario really needs to be covered in prayer.
 You are attempting to rescue someone from the grips of Satan.
 Keep in mind that he doesn’t let go of his converts easily.
 Put on your spiritual armor (Ephesians 6) and prepare for a battle!